Mpowa-IO/Documents/Whitepaper.md

 Environmental indicators are environment statistics that have been selected for their ability to depict important phenomena or dynamics.
 Environmental indicators are used to synthesize and present complex environment and other statistics in a simple, direct, clear and relevant way.

 Environmental indicators are generated because environment statistics are usually too numerous and detailed to meet the needs of policymakers and the general public, and often require further processing and interpretation to be meaningful.

-Environmental indica- tors may take various forms such as rates, ratios or proportions, and be constructed at different levels of aggregation.
+Environmental indicators may take various forms such as rates, ratios or proportions, and be constructed at different levels of aggregation.
 The purpose of these indicators is to assess present and future directions with respect to goals and targets, evaluate and determine the impact of specific programs, monitor progress, measure changes in a specific condition or situation over time, and con- vey messages.

 Policy frameworks such as the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs), the Driving force-Pressure-State-Impact-Response (DPSIR) framework and national environment/sustainable development indicator sets, are typically used to identify and structure indicators.

-Environmental indices are composite or more complex measures that combine and synthesize more than one environmental indicator or statistic and are weighted according to different methods.
-An index can provide a valuable summary measure to communicate important messages in an accessible way and, thus, raise awareness.
+- Environmental indices are composite or more complex measures that combine and synthesize more than one environmental indicator or statistic and are weighted according to different methods.  - An index can provide a valuable summary measure to communicate important messages in an accessible way and, thus, raise awareness.
 However, they often raise questions regarding their proper interpretation, methodological soundness, subjectivity of the weighting, and the quality of the underlying statistics.

 Environment statistics organized primarily within the FDES may be structured for specific analytical purposes based on different analytical frameworks, such as the DPSIR framework, issue-based frameworks which focus on specific environmental problems (e.g., climate change, air pollution and land degradation), policy-based frameworks such as sus- tainable development strategies, or assessment frameworks such as those used in state of the environment reports.